- 1 11 Different Types of Cheesecake

 No Bake Cheesecake

 This type of cheesecake uses 3 ingredients; cream cheese, double cream and icing sugar.
 You can also add vanilla extract and make it any flavor you want.
+My go to is an oreo no bake cheesecake.
+You can’t go wrong with anything oreo flavored, right?

 Since a no-bake cheese doesn’t have eggs to bind it all together, like a baked cheesecake has, there are a few things you should look out for to make sure that your cheesecake will hold its shape.